the-florist/galactic-environment-statistics/README.md

 This repository contains the code and analysis accompanying the paper
 **"Beyond the Mean: Advancing the Analytic Outer Density Profile"**
 by **Ericka Florio (DAMTP, University of Cambridge & FORTH, University of Crete)**.

+### Abstract
+The mode of the double distribution describes the “most probable” galactic outer density profile, and the departure of this profile from galactic simulations can be used to infer cosmological parameters.
+This python library calculates and visualises the double distribution and the most probable profile, for a given cosmological model.

 📄 **Full documentation:** [Read the PDF here](docs/documentation.pdf)